ggljzr/trucksim-mqtt-telemetry/README.md

 fast changing channels, without noticable FPS drops.

 However in the future it would be nice to implement some sort of restrictions about how many messages can one channel publish.
-Especially world placement channel seems to publish a lot of messages that dont change much or at all.
+Especially world placement channel seems to publish a lot of messages that don't change much or at all.
+It would also be nice to have some config file that will allow user to only register channels they need.

+For now, I commented out some fast updating channels registration, since I don't plan to use them.

 ## Note about platform